 All customer capacity allocations will be structured in kW-AC regardless of whether the Subscription Fee offered by a Project Manager would charge a customer on a \$/kW-AC basis, \$/kWh basis, or through some other collection method.
-Project capacity requirements will be verified based on the aggregate subscription size of customers belonging to each Participant category, relative to the AC capacity of the Project a.
-All marketing and advertising activity must comply with the Code of Conduct, Program marketing requirements and contain the Program-approved marketing disclaimer.
+Project capacity requirements will be verified based on the aggregate subscription size of customers belonging to each Participant category, relative to the AC capacity of the Project.

-Customer Acquisition and Marketing
+3.10 Customer Acquisition and Marketing